opentok/opentok-ios-sdk-samples-swift/CallKit-with-native-OpenTok-support/README.md

 ## CallKit Integration with OpenTok
 A sample app to demonstrate how to integrate the [CallKit](https://developer.apple.com/documentation/callkit) into OpenTok iOS SDK.
-This sample app is built based on the [SpeakerBox](https://developer.apple.com/library/content/samplecode/Speakerbox/Introduction/Intro.html) app from [WWDC 2016 CallKit Session](https://developer.apple.com/videos/play/wwdc2016/230/)
+This sample app is built based on the [SpeakerBox](https://developer.apple.com/library/content/samplecode/Speakerbox/Introduction/Intro.html) app from [WWDC 2016 CallKit Session](https://developer.apple.com/videos/play/wwdc2016/230/).

+For more information, see [this documentation](https://tokbox.com/developer/guides/mobile/ios/#user-content-call-kit).
 ### Install the project files

 Use CocoaPods to install the project files and dependencies.